ngoziharrison/ngozi-presentations/Cluster 10C Lecture Slides Week 6.md

 ---
 # History of Fairness
-- As we learned in the first half of the quarter, algorithms have a long history, so too does the concept of fairnes
+- As we learned in the first half of the quarter, algorithms have a long history, so too does the concept of fairness
 - Often fairness is considered as a judicial and political concept

 ---